William Moorcroft (explorer): Superintendent of stud

 In 1803 a citizen army was mobilised to defend Britain against a threatened Napoleonic invasion.
 Moorcroft joined the Westminster Volunteer Cavalry.
 He came to the attention of Edward Parry, a director of the East India Company (EIC), who recruited Moorcroft to manage the East India Company's stud in Bengal.
 In 1808 Moorcroft left for India and arrive in Calcutta, the then capital of British India.

-Moorcrot found the company stud in dire shape, with apparently depressing signs of laxness, neglect and ignorance.
+Moorcroft found the company stud in dire shape, with apparently depressing signs of laxness, neglect and ignorance.
 Often undersized mares were bred with local stallions, the best colts were kept back and stud books falsified.
 He improved the procedures at the stud.
 He took brisk charge of his staff and weeded out deficient horses.
 Moorcroft also cultivated oats on a large scale in India and set aside 3000 acre at Pusa for its production.

 In 1811 Moorcroft travelled extensively in the northern sub-continent in search of better breeding stock.
 Despite travelling to Lucknow, the capital of Oudh, and to Benares, then still part of Maratha territory, Moorcorft failed to acquire the ideal breeding horses that he sought.
 In Benares he learned that Bukhara was rumoured to have "the greatest horse market in the world."
 Moorcroft recruited a Persian named Mir Izzat-Allah to make a scouting trip to Bukhara and map out the route.
 He also learned that fine breeding horses might be found in Tibet.